Chapter 6: Multiple Qubits and Entanglement

 $$|\text{GHZ}\rangle = \frac{1}{\sqrt{2}}(|000\rangle + |111\rangle)$$

-This is the natural generalization of the Bell state $|\Phi^+\rangle$ to three qubits: all qubits are 0 or all qubits are 1, with equal probability.
-The GHZ state is created by the same pattern as a Bell state, extended with additional CNOT gates:
+This is the natural generalization of $|\Phi^+\rangle$ to three qubits: all qubits are 0 or all qubits are 1, with equal probability.
+The circuit follows the same pattern as the Bell state, extended with additional CNOT gates:

 You should see only $|000\rangle$ and $|111\rangle$, each at roughly 50%.
-The GHZ state has a striking property: if you trace out (ignore) any single qubit, the remaining two qubits are in a completely mixed state with no entanglement at all.
-The three-qubit entanglement is maximally fragile - lose one qubit and the quantum correlations vanish entirely.
+The GHZ state has a striking fragility property: if you trace out (ignore) any single qubit, the remaining two qubits are in a completely mixed state with no entanglement at all.
+Lose one qubit and the quantum correlations vanish entirely.

 The W state